 Horse racing has a long association with royalty.

 - Question 7 of 24

-Hanukkah is a Jewish eight-day festival created to remember the Jews’ struggle for religious freedom:CorrectIncorrect
+Hanukkah is a Jewish festival celebrated to remember the Jews’ struggle for religious freedom.CorrectIncorrect

 Hanukkah is in November or December and is celebrated for eight days.
 It is to remember the Jews’ struggle for religious freedom.